Cradle Mountain Tasmania, Australia Travel Guide

 Many well-marked walking tracks, from easy boardwalks to challenging ascents.

-Permitted on roads within the park, but not on walking trails.
+Permitted on roads within the park, but not by foot trails.
 Be aware of traffic.

-Extremely limited, if available, directly at A Mountain in the central highlands region of tasmania.
+Extremely limited, if available, directly at A Peak in the central part highlands region of tasmania.
 Pre-booking expensive private transfers is necessary.

 A rental car provides the most flexibility for exploring Tasmania.